hotdoy/grav-theme-wheat/README.md

 - Make sure you have your favorite local LAMP setup up and running (xampp, wamp, etc).
 - [Download](https://getgrav.org/downloads) the latest version of GRAV Core + ADMIN.
 - Create an empty directory for your project.
+- Unzip the downloaded Grav folder and put it in you project folder.
+- Rename the Grav directory to `grav-admin`
 - Open the grav-admin folder
-- Cut the user folder and paste it right next to grav-admin so it looks like this:
+- Cut the user folder and paste it right next to grav-admin.

+At this point, it should looks like this:

 ```
 myProject